Boffeli focused on team amid dominant season

 According to her father, Paul, those aren't just words.

-The stats speak for themselves as Boffeli enters this weekend's games with 1,234 points, just 48 points back of Karli Rucker, whom Boffeli will join next year at Northern Iowa.
+Boffeli entered the week with 1,234 points, just 48 points back of Karli Rucker, whom Boffeli will join next year at Northern Iowa.

 You have free articles remaining.

-When she does pass her former and future teammate, whether it be this weekend or sometime next week, Boffeli admits it will be special.
+When she does pass her former and future teammate, Boffeli admits it will be special.
 But, again, she is quick to deflect the attention.

 "I think that's going to be a surreal moment for me, something I'll never forget," Boffeli said.
 "But without my teammates, I'd be nowhere near where I'm at today.
 They've pushed me through every practice, they're the ones that are passing me the ball and helping me through practice and games."